Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Introduction

-The generalization of this four-domain structure to the generalized integral means spectrum of $m$-fold transforms, $f^{[m]},\,m\in \mathbb Z\setminus\{0\}$, is obtained in a straightforward way from the above mentioned linear map in $(p,q)$ co-ordinates.
-This structure appears so robust that the {\it universal} generalized spectrum $B(p,q)$, i.e., the maximum of $\beta(p,q)$ over all unbounded univalent functions in the unit disk, presents a similar partition of the mixed moment plane.
-We give a precise conjecture for its four forms, which incorporates known results on the standard universal spectra for univalent, unbounded, functions \cite{9780511546617,Pommerenke}.
+\begin{remark}The proof of Theorem \ref{propseparbis}, as given in Section \ref{proofs}, establishes the analytic form of $\beta(p,q;\kappa)$ in an upper semi-infinite domain, whose interior strictly includes $D_0$, $D'_0$ and the branches of quartic and parabola of the theorem's statement, and whose frontier includes $D_1$. \end{remark} \begin{remark} The fact that the line $q=2p$ intersects the extension of the green parabola $\mathcal G$ below $Q_0$ at $p_0''=-\frac{1}{128}(4+\kappa)^2(8+\kappa)$ (Fig. \ref{separ}, right) signals the presence of an underlying phase transition from the bulk spectrum to the $\beta_1$ spectrum.
+As recently shown in Ref. \cite{BDZ}, the original proof of Ref. \cite{BS} breaks down there and requires for $p\leq p_0''$ a novel argument. \end{remark} The generalization of this four-domain structure to the generalized integral means spectrum of $m$-fold transforms, $f^{[m]},\,m\in \mathbb N\setminus\{0\}$, is obtained in a straightforward way from the above mentioned linear map in $(p,q)$ co-ordinates (Theorem \ref{propseparmlightbis}).
+The structure obtained appears so robust that the {\it universal} generalized spectrum $B(p,q)$, i.e., the maximum of $\beta_f(p,q)$ over all univalent functions $f\in \mathcal S$, shows a similar partition of the mixed moment plane.
+In Section \ref{univ}, we give a precise result for its four forms, which incorporates known results and conjectures on the standard universal spectra for univalent, not necessarily bounded, functions \cite{9780511546617,Makanaliz,Pommerenke}.